charlesxu90/phbuilder/README.md

 phbuilder gentopol -f input.pdb
 ```

-Alternatively, you can set the -ph flag and simply run:
+If you don't want to manually set initial lambda values, you can use the `-ph <ph>` flag to have `gentopol` automatically choose the appropriate initial lambda values, based on the criterion: pH > pKa means start deprotonated, else start protonated.

 ```
 phbuilder gentopol -f input.pdb -ph <ph>
 ```

-In the latter case, the initial $\lambda$-values will be guessed based on the specified system pH, together with the (macroscopic) pKa specified in `lambdagrouptypes.dat`.

 #### 4. Add a periodic box and solvent (if not already present).